 Charleston Man Pleads Guilty to Federal Gun Charge

-Smith faces up to 10 years in prison when he is sentenced on July 15, 2019.
+Smith pleaded guilty to being a felon in possession of a firearm and faces up to 10 years in federal prison when he is sentenced on June 9, 2022.

 United States Attorney Will Thompson made the announcement and commended the investigative work of the Federal Bureau of Investigation (FBI), the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF), the Charleston Police Department, the Kanawha County Sheriff’s Department, and the Metropolitan Drug Enforcement Network Team (MDENT).

 United States District Judge Joseph R. Goodwin presided over the plea hearing.
 Assistant United States Attorneys Joshua Hanks and Alex Hamner are handling the prosecution.

 A copy of this press release is located on the website of the U.S. Attorney’s Office for the Southern District of West Virginia.
 Related court documents and information can be found on PACER by searching for Case Nos.
 2:21-cr-211, 2:21-cr-172, and 2:21-cr-171.